To view current job openings, visit the Omaha Public Schools Careers page, and look for jobs with "KIOS" in the title.

 1. Student classes in radio and television production

 KIOS-FM is part of the OPS Career Center.
 As part of the Career Center offerings, interested students were transported here each day from all of the Omaha high schools to study radio and television production.
 The radio students’ projects, including a semi-weekly hour-long jazz program – “Jazz from Studio One” and a monthly five-minute record review, were broadcast on KIOS-FM at various times during the school year.
-The television students’ productions, including programs called “O-Zone”, “Education Omaha” and “Teen Cuisine” were broadcast on the local cable outlet.
+The television students are involved in studio and video productions including public service announcements, commercials, news reports, sporting events and interview segments.
 These classroom learning experiences exposed students to future broadcast employment possibilities.

-In February 2013, KIOS will conduct the final session of our annual “Radio Drama Workshops” with 5 third-grade classes from Fullerton Magnet Center, an Omaha Public Schools elementary school.
-This is a culmination of a project that started with sessions in the 2012-13 school year.
-The classes will be brought here from Fullerton where each class records a short radio play written by a local author and theatre personality, Doug Marr.
+In December 2014, KIOS conducted the final session of our annual “Radio Drama Workshops” with 5 third-grade classes from Fullerton Magnet Center, an Omaha Public Schools elementary school.
+This is a culmination of a project that started with sessions in the 2014-15 school year.
+The classes were brought here from Fullerton where each class records a short radio play written by a local author and theatre personality, Doug Marr.
 The classes are brought to KIOS two at a time.
 While one class records the radio play, the other is given a tour of the radio and television facilities.
 This is the final session.

 Mr. Marr went to Fullerton several times to conduct sessions with the students in their classrooms to show what radio drama is and how it works, including how to speak into microphones, how to do sound effects, etc..
 The groups averaged around 25 students per group, totaling approximately 125.
 We then made CDs of the recording sessions for each of the students participating in the workshop, as well as their teachers.
 These actual radio production activities exposed students to future broadcast employment possibilities.

 3. Student musical offerings